Senior Center

 Nutrition / Meals on Wheels

-SENIOR NUTRITION GREEN LAKE CO.
-MEAL SITE
+SENIOR NUTRITION GREEN LAKE COUNTY MEAL SITE

 Berlin Senior Center is a Green Lake County elderly nutrition meal site program through the Older American Act.

-• Please call the day before to sign up for senior meals 920-361-5422.
+• Please call the day before to sign up for meals 920-361-5422.

 • All meals are cooked on-site by paid staff with the help of volunteers.